chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```sh
 sudo chef-automate upgrade status
 ```
+This should return: Automate is up-to-date with airgap bundle `4.x.y` version

 3. Turn off maintenance mode:

 ```sh
 sudo chef-automate maintenance off
 ```
+This should return:
+`Updating deployment configuration`
+`Applying deployment configuration`

 4. All [relevant configuration fields](https://docs.chef.io/automate/opensearch/) of the Elasticsearch should be copied into the OpenSearch configuration.